About this listing

 We are a traditional bed-and-breakfast offering five rooms, all listed on Airbnb.
-Most rooms share share a bath, except Room #4 and our Carriage House Suite which have en-suite private baths.
+Room #1 is spacious with a queen bed and shared bath.
 A healthy breakfast is provided daily.
 Great location for sightseeing with excellent access to public transport!

 Great location convenient to downtown and only 5 blocks from Metro!
 Mt.
 Pleasant Shabby Chic BnB Room #3 is an affordable room option, with breakfast included, in our relaxing Victorian bed and breakfast.